 1. It increases product discoverability

-70% of shoppers turn to Instagram for product discoverability.
-And with convenient features like product tags, it’s easier than ever for customers to discover products.
-By using these tags in your photo posts, Stories, and Reels, customers can check out products and make quick purchases.
+Customers can check out products and make quick purchases by using these tags in your photo posts, Stories, and Reels.
 Best of all, customers don’t even have to shop directly from your main business page.
-The ability to shop for products can be done via their Feed and Stories when your ads appear or when they find you through hashtag searches.
+They can shop via their feed and Stories when your ads appear or when they find you through hashtag searches.

-2. 'Shop' tab is personalized and shoppable
+2. The 'Shop' tab is personalized and shoppable

 Imagine walking into a store where everything stocked on the shelves suitably matched your style, wish list, and price point — that could result in some serious spending!
+And that’s what Instagram Shopping is working towards.

 3. It creates more compelling visual shopping experiences